DrShams/chess_ai_battle/README.md

 II.
 Use python scripts to create database of chess games between two AI chess engines, test.pgn file wil be final output file which will be used further.
-  1) At first download chess engines from official website: https://stockfishchess.org/download/ https://komodochess.com/
+  1) At first download chess engines from official websites: https://stockfishchess.org/download/ https://komodochess.com/
   In my case I've used 32bit version of these engines